Furnace Troubleshooting: What Clicking Noises Mean

 If your furnace is making a clicking noise, this is a sign of an issue occurring during the heating cycle.
 When you hear clicking from your furnace, you should contact an HVAC professional immediately, as this strange sound may indicate a faulty igniter or gas valve.
 Issues with these parts can result in a gas leak.

-If you’re hearing a furnace clicking sound, then a faulty ignitor or gas valve could be the cause, but those aren’t the only possible sources.
-Other possibilities include:
+If you hear a continuous furnace clicking noise, you may think your furnace sounds like it’s trying to start.
+However, if it fails to light and the clicking continues, then a faulty ignitor or gas valve could be the cause, but those aren’t the only possible sources.

 Let’s dive deeper into some reasons why your furnace is making a clicking noise, along with how to discern one issue from another.
 Just about all of these issues require the assistance of a trained technician, as they can either be dangerous or difficult fixes to make on your own.